djunamay/datamodels_tutorial/README.md

 ## This Repository
 This repository contains code to reproduce the example experiment given in the tutorial (i.e. `datamodels.pt`).
+For the purpose of this tutorial, this repository adapts code by the Madry lab ([here](https://github.com/MadryLab/datamodels)) and relies on theory presented in Ilyas et al ([here](https://arxiv.org/abs/2202.00622)).

 ```{bash}
 conda env create -f environment.yml --name ffcv